 Truism indeed.
-And with even more protocols and standards, among others in connectivity coming (the new Power over Ethernet standard launching in 2018, LiFi gaining importance and not even mentioning the overhyped 5G IoT wireless connectivity killer to name a few), the standardization, design and architecture soup of IoT is far from over and will always be heterogenous given the key role of the use cases and benefits sought by individual organizations and vertical industries.
+And with even more protocols and standards, among others in connectivity coming, the standardization, design and architecture soup of IoT is far from over and will always be heterogenous given the key role of the use cases and benefits sought by individual organizations and vertical industries.
 However, interoperability of course does matter and we need architectures and standards for authentication, security and monetization, all areas where IoT and DLT come in.

 As said, the Kaleido Insights report, “The Internet of Trusted Things: Blockchain as the Foundation for Autonomous Products & Ecosystem Services”, looks at the role of DLT as an ENABLER of IoT to create trust across use cases at a product level and across the level of ‘an ecosystem of untrusting constituents’.

 IoT and DLT: data exchange models and data flows across ecosystems

 We start with the latter.
 “The real promise DLT brings to IoT is to automate trusted services through code intermediating the flow of data, not just between companies and their customers but across entire ecosystems” Jessica Groopman writes.